-ENVIRONMENTAL LAWS THAT APPLY IN RETAIL
+ENVIRONMENTAL REQUIREMENTS THAT APPLY IN RETAIL

-- " Requirements from governmental entities or other relevant authorities; - " International, national, and local laws and regulations; - " Requirements specified in permits, licenses, or other forms of authorization; - " Orders, rules, or guidance from regulatory agencies; - " Judgements of courts or administrative tribunals; - " Agreements with community groups or nongovernmental organizations; - " Agreements with public authorities or customers; - " Organizational requirements; - " Voluntary principles or codes of practice; - " Voluntary labelling or environmental commitments; - " Obligations arising under contractual arrangements with the organization; - " Relevant organizational or industry standards.
+- " Requirements from governmental entities or other relevant authorities; - " International, national, and local laws and regulations; - " Requirements specified in permits, licenses, or other forms of authorizaccction; - " Orders, rules, or guidance from regulatory agencies; - " Judgements of courts or administrative tribunals; - " Agreements with community groups or nongovernmental organizations; - " Agreements with public authorities or customers; - " Organizational requirements; - " Voluntary principles or codes of practice; - " Voluntary labelling or environmental commitments; - " Obligations arising under contractual arrangements with the organization; - " Relevant organizational or industry standards.

+Next, you need to identify the requirements that apply to your specific operations.
+Remember every situation is unique based on variables such as type and size of facilities, operations, company policies, jurisdictions, and more.
 For your EMS, you need to document a formal procedure for compliance obligations.
 This may be a matter of documenting your current process or developing a new process.
-You can use Procedure 3-1: Sample Procedure for Identification of Compliance Obligations as a starting point.